sadminriley/rusty-stock-api/README.md

 # Rust Stock API
-A stock api written in rust using Financial Modeling Prep
+A stock api written in rust using Financial Modeling Prep API.

+This is a Rust ported, updated version of my Python [FlaskStockAPI](https://github.com/sadminriley/FlaskStockAPI)